ibm-cloud-docs/vmwaresolutions/services/mcv_addingremovingservers.md

 ### Before you remove ESXi servers
 {: #mcv_addingremovingservers-removing-prereq}

-* Whenever possible, remove ESXi servers by using the {{site.data.keyword.vmwaresolutions_short}} console, because changes that you make on the vSphere Web Client are not synchronized with the {{site.data.keyword.vmwaresolutions_short}} console.
-Therefore, remove ESXi servers from vCenter Server only for on-premises ESXi servers or ESXi servers that you can't or won't manage in the {{site.data.keyword.vmwaresolutions_short}} console.
+* Whenever possible, remove ESXi servers by using the {{site.data.keyword.vmwaresolutions_short}} console, because changes that you make on the VMware vSphere® Web Client are not synchronized with the {{site.data.keyword.vmwaresolutions_short}} console.
+Therefore, remove ESXi servers from VMware vCenter Server® only for on-premises ESXi servers or ESXi servers that you can't or won't manage in the {{site.data.keyword.vmwaresolutions_short}} console.
 * When you remove ESXi servers, the servers are placed in maintenance mode, and after that, all the VMs running on the servers are migrated before they are removed from vCenter Server.
 For maximum of control over the relocation of VMs, it is recommended that you place the ESXi servers to be removed in maintenance mode and migrate the VMs running on them manually using the VMware vSphere Web Client.
 After that, remove the ESXi servers by using the {{site.data.keyword.vmwaresolutions_short}} console.

 ### Procedure to remove ESXi servers